Have you ever been confused about whether a product backlog item is an epic, feature, or user story?

 Some teams associate each user story with a theme and then when they are planning a sprint they’ll pick a certain theme as the main thing they’ll accomplish that sprint.
 They then pull the user stories associated with that theme and slot those into the upcoming sprint.

-User stories have been thrown into a bucket and then during a given sprint, the team choose to work on that bucket.
+User stories have been thrown into a bucket and then during a given sprint, the team chooses to work on that bucket.

 That approach introduces the risk of doing more things than are necessary, simply because some of the user stories you worked on happened to have the same attributes as other user stories.